andrewflbarnes/dotenv/README.md

 ### Notes

 - `.bash_load` should be sourced **before** .bashrc
-- bash config which can be loaded once by an initial shell and exports its configuration should be added to `~/.bash_load.d` e.g. `10_nvm`
+- bash config which can be loaded once by an initial shell and exports its configuration should be added to `~/.bash_load.d` e.g. `10_nvm`.
-- bash config which must be loaded by every shell and does not export its configuration should be added to
+- bash config which must be loaded by every shell and does not export its configuration should be added to `~/.bashrc.d`.
-- `~/.bashrc.d`.
 - The loader mechanisms should be sourced into `~/.bash_profile`.
 If it is is overwritten for any reason, say because it is a remotely managed file, all that needs to be done is to add the source commands back.

+[Screenshot]: ./screenshot.png